zchoi/UMP_TVR/README.md

 ```

 > [!NOTE]
-> We are continuously refactoring our code, be patient and wait for updates!
+> We are continuously refactoring our code, be patient and wait for the latest updates!

 ## Bibliography
 If you find this repository helpful for your project, please consider citing our work: